Turkey–Northern Cyprus water pipeline: Realization

 high-density polyethylene underwater pipeline with 1600 mm diameter is 80.15 km long and is suspended at a depth of 250 m.
 The project, including the water purification and water distribution facilities, cost 1.255 billion (approx. US$ 450 million).
-The pipeline transfers annually 75 million m^{3} water from the Alaköprü Dam on the Anamur-Dragon Creek in Turkey to the Geçitköy Dam in Northern Cyprus.
+The pipeline transfers annually 75 million m^{3} water from the Alaköprü Dam on the Anamur Creek in Turkey to the Geçitköy Dam in Northern Cyprus.